| 5.1 Case Classes and Sealed Traits | 81 |

 On the surface this seems impossible to implement:

-• How does the parseCliArgument know how to convert the given String into an arbitrary T?
+How does the parseCliArgument know how to convert the given into an

 A second sketch at a solution may be to define separate parser objects, one for each type we need to be able to parse.
 For example: